gx9702/UA-TypeRepository/Core/Part3/DataTypes/IdType/readme.md

 <!-- datatype -->
 ## IdType
+The type of identifier used in a node id.
 <!-- end of description -->
 The fields of the IdType DataType are defined in the following table: